-It’s difficult to choose the right time to go to Iceland because each month and each season has its own charm.
-The month of January reveals the winter in all its splendor, and marks the beginning of long months of cold, darkness and snow.
+It’s difficult to choose the right time to go to Iceland!.
+And that is because each month and each season has its own charm.
+The month of January reveals the winter in all its splendor.
+It marks the beginning of long months of cold, darkness and snow.
 The Dark Music Days Festival is here to bring some joy!

 Temperatures in January oscillate between -1 ° C and 1 ° C; This is the coldest month of the year, and temperatures can drop to -10 ° C. The sun rises at about 11 am and sets at around 3 pm, and on a grey day you may get the impression that there is no daylight at all!
 The phenomenon is reversed in summer, where the bright nights give the impression that it is never night!